-Macquarie Grammar School rejects all forms of bullying, recognises that incidents of bullying behaviour may occur and preventing and responding to bullying behaviour in learning and working environments is a shared responsibility by those within the school and in the wider school community
+Macquarie Grammar School rejects all forms of bullying, recognises that incidents of bullying behaviour may occur and preventing and responding to bullying behaviour in learning and working environments is a shared responsibility by those within the school and in the wider school community.

-MGS ensures that information on making complaints is widely available within the school community and students are informed of the process through the school newsletters, assemblies, workshops in tutor group class, PDHPE lessons or by special presenters who visit the school.
+MGS ensures that information on making complaints is widely available within the school community and students are informed of the process through the school newsletters, assemblies, workshops in tutor group, PDHPE lessons or by specialist presenters.
 This policy will be posted on the school website in the Annual Report.